DAIEXPERT/RepIntelAI/docs/docs/gpt-researcher/gptr/pip-package.md

 ```

 ## Getters and Setters
-GPT Researcher provides several methods to retrieve additional information about the research process:
+RepIntel A provides several methods to retrieve additional information about the research process:

 ### Get Research Sources
 Sources are the URLs that were used to gather information for the research.